Persival-GmbH/standardized-co-simulation-demo/README.md

   - When using a sensor model: An Nvidia RTX GPU with an Nvidia driver >= 535 is required

-3. Build all components with build script
+3. Build all components with build script in the `standardized-co-simulation-demo` folder

     ```bash
     ./build.sh